mvourgourakis1/ToneTribe/README.md

 - Code snippets or prototypes can be added for future development.

 ### Pitch Slides
-- **Slide 1**: Introduces ToneTribe’s mission: “Connect through music, vibe by vibe.”
+- **Slide Link**: Introduces ToneTribe’s mission: “Connect through music, vibe by vibe.”
 Highlights Tribes and social discovery.
-- **Slide 2**: Shows key features (TribeList, VibeMatch, voting) and user flow, with a mockup of a Tribe hub.
-- *(Note: Slides will be created separately and linked here.)*

 ## Next Steps
 ToneTribe aims to redefine music streaming by prioritizing community and creativity.
 Future iterations could include live events, artist partnerships, or gamified rewards for active Tribes.